-12. Access by Individuals with Disabilities.
+13. Access by Individuals with Disabilities.
 As required by 1 TAC Chapter 213 and 1 TAC Section 206.70 (as authorized by Subchapter M, Chapter 2054, Texas Government Code, the “EIR Code”), Contractor represents and warrants (the “EIR Accessibility Warranty”) that any electronic and information resources and all associated information, documentation, and support that it provides to TWU under this Agreement (collectively, the “EIRs”) comply with the applicable requirements set forth in the EIR Code.
 To the extent Contractor becomes aware that the EIRs, or any portion thereof, do not comply with the EIR Accessibility Warranty, then Contractor represents that it will, at no cost to TWU, either (1) perform all necessary remediation to make the EIRs satisfy the EIR Accessibility Warranty or (2) replace the EIRs with new EIRs that satisfy the EIR Accessibility Warranty.
 In the event that Contractor fails or is unable to do so, then TWU may terminate this Agreement and Contractor will refund to TWU all amounts TWU has paid under this Agreement within thirty (30) days after the termination date.

-13. Subcontracting.
-In the event Contractor subcontracts for any of the performances herein, Contractor will require such subcontractors to comply with the provisions of this Agreement related to Section (B)(2) (Use of Name, Logos, Etc., in Advertising & Publicity), Section (B)(14) (Confidentiality and Safeguarding University Records), Section (B)(15) (FERPA), and Subsection (B)(17) (Non-Discrimination) of this Agreement.
+14. Subcontracting.
+In the event Contractor subcontracts for any of the performances herein, Contractor will require such subcontractors to comply with the provisions of this Agreement.
 The parties agree that TWU shall not be liable to Contractor for any payments to such subcontractor or its employees or agents and that TWU shall not be directly liable in any manner to Contractor’s subcontractor(s).
 Contractor agrees to comply with all state and federal laws applicable to any of its subcontracting, including, but not limited to, laws regarding wages, taxes, insurance, historically underutilized businesses and workers’ compensation.
 In no event shall this section or any other provision of this Agreement be construed as relieving Contractor of the responsibility for ensuring that all performances rendered under this Agreement, and any subcontracts thereto, are rendered in compliance with all of the terms of this Agreement.